How Big Was A Short Faced Bear

 Arctodus simus belongs to the family Ursidae, which includes all modern bears.
 Within this family, it is classified in the subfamily Tremarctinae, also known as the running bears.
 The only living member of this subfamily is the spectacled bear (Tremarctos ornatus) of South America, a much smaller and more arboreal species.

 Two subspecies of Arctodus simus are generally recognized: Arctodus simus simus and Arctodus simus yukonensis.
-The latter subspecies was slightly larger and more robust, found primarily in the Yukon region of Canada and Alaska.
+The latter subspecies was slightly larger and more dependable, found primarily in the Yukon region of Canada and Alaska.

 The extinction of Arctodus simus around 11,000 years ago coincides with the end of the Pleistocene epoch and the extinction of many other megafaunal species.
 The exact causes of their demise are still debated, but likely involve a combination of climate change, habitat loss, and increased competition with other predators, including humans.